MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 <figcaption>Definition of Sonification as per Hermann, 2008 </figcaption>
 </figure>

 Sonification is the use of non-speech audio to convey information (Kramer et.al, 1999).
 Hermann(2008) has given a relatively modern definition of sonification as a technique, that uses a data set as input and produces sound signals, if it meets the following conditions; The sound should reflect objective properties or relation in the input data, the transformation is systematic, the sonification is reproducible and the system can be used with different data set.
-Moreover, Thomas also gave an overview of sonification techniques as follows;
+Thomas also gave an overview of sonification techniques as follows;

 ## Overview of Sonification Techniques